DenisBronx/NetMock/README.md

 ```

 You can also check the requests that have not been intercepted yet with:
 ```kotlin
 netMock.allowedMocks
 ```
 This will return a `NetMockRequestResponse` which is the pair of the `NetMockRequest:NetMockResponse` you previously mocked.

 ## Not mocked requests
-By default requests that are not mocked will produce a `400 Bad Request` response and will be logged as errors in the JUnit console.
+By default, requests that are not mocked will produce a `400 Bad Request` response and will be logged as errors in the console.
 You can override this behaviour by setting a default response:
 ```kotlin
 netMock.defaultResponse = NetMockResponse(